-We would expect that in complying with the requirement to submit a report under paragraph 31(3)(a) that reasonable care will be exercised in determining when and how often material non-compliance should be reported to the board.
-For example, in a case of serious misconduct, we would expect the board to be made aware promptly of the misconduct.
+We expect that in complying with the requirement to submit a report under paragraph 31(3)(b) to the board of directors, that reasonable care will be exercised in determining when and how often material non-compliance should be reported to the board.
+For example, in a case of serious misconduct, we expect the board to be made aware promptly of the misconduct.
+In the ordinary course, it may otherwise be appropriate to consolidate the senior derivatives manager's report into an annual report; however, the senior derivatives manager should be involved in preparing the report on behalf of the derivatives business unit, even in the